sakkeerhussain/react-alert-messages/README.md

 ## How it works

-1. `alertMessageProvider` component in `alertMessageContext.tsx` is wrapped with context provider as well as associated function to allow the alert message functionality
+1. `AlertMessagesProvider` component in `AlertMessagesContext.tsx` is wrapped with context provider as well as associated function to allow the alert message functionality
-2. child component is wrapped with `alertMessageProvider` to allow the deliver of context.
+2. Child component is wrapped with `AlertMessagesProvider` to allow the deliver of context.